8 Signs That You May Need a Mold Inspection at Your Home

 You are a buyer or seller in a real estate transaction and need evidence whether airborne mold levels are not normalized.

-You a landlord or tenant and need evidence whether there is a mold problem.
+You are a landlord or tenant and need evidence whether there is a mold problem.

 You are looking for a general assessment of your indoor air quality to make sure your family is breathing high quality clean air in your home.